diana-hui-yang/cohesity-scripts/oim/backup-ora-coh-oim/sun/README.md

 - -l : Archive logs retain days (days to retain the local archivelogs before deleting them. default is 1 day)
 - -f : Number of times backing Archive logs (default is 1.)
 - -b : ORACLE_HOME (default is /etc/oratab, optional.)
+- -x : Maximum throughput (default is no limit.
+Unit is MB/sec.
+Archivelog backup throughput will be 20% of max throughput if database backup is running)
 - -w : yes means preview rman backup scripts